DanWahlin/AngularWorkshopLabs/labs/appwalkthrough/README.md

      selector for the component.
    * A component class is defined that includes a constructor and an ngOnInit() function.

-4. Click on the "Run" button on the top Plunker bar to run the application - be amazed at the magnificence of it all. :-)
+4. Click on the "Run" button on the top Plunker bar (in the upper-right corner) to run the application - be amazed at the magnificence of it all. :-)